Disclosure: TerraHustle earns from qualifying Amazon purchases at no extra cost to you.

 Can I leave a front clip harness on all day?

+We recommend removing the harness when not walking.
+Extended wear can cause chafing and matting, especially in dogs with longer coats.
 For dogs that spend time off-leash or outdoors, pairing a front clip harness with proper safety measures is essential.
 Check out our guide to the best GPS dog trackers with no monthly fee to keep your dog safe while they explore.

 Final Verdict